floragunncom/search-guard-docs/_content/_docs_introduction/overview.md

 Search Guard provides all the tools you need to encrypt, secure and monitor access to data stored in Elasticsearch, including Kibana, Logstash and Beats.

-Search Guard comes three editions:
+Search Guard comes in three editions:

 * Free Community Edition (Apache 2 licensed, open source and free of charge)
 * Enterprise Edition (requires license)